ethereum-optimism/optimism/packages/fee-estimation/README.md

 `options`: An object with the following fields:

-- abi: A JSON object ABI of contract.
+- `abi`: A JSON object ABI of contract.

-- account: A hex address of the account making the transaction.
+- `account`: A hex address of the account making the transaction.

-- args: Array of arguments to contract function.
+- `args`: Array of arguments to contract function.
 The types of this will be inferred from the ABI

-- blockNumber(optional): A BigInt representing the block number at which you want to estimate the fees.
+- `blockNumber`(optional): A BigInt representing the block number at which you want to estimate the fees.

-- chainId: An integer chain id.
+- `chainId`: An integer chain id.

-- client: An object with rpcUrl field, or an instance of a Viem PublicClient.
+- `client`: An object with rpcUrl field, or an instance of a Viem PublicClient.

-- functionName: A string representing the function name for the transaction call data.
+- `functionName`: A string representing the function name for the transaction call data.

-- maxFeePerGas(optional): A BigInt representing the maximum fee per gas that the user is willing to pay.
+- `maxFeePerGas`(optional): A BigInt representing the maximum fee per gas that the user is willing to pay.

-- maxPriorityFeePerGas(optional): A BigInt representing the maximum priority fee per gas that the user is willing to pay.
+- `maxPriorityFeePerGas`(optional): A BigInt representing the maximum priority fee per gas that the user is willing to pay.

-- to: A hex address of the recipient of the transaction.
+- `to`: A hex address of the recipient of the transaction.

-- value(optional): A BigInt representing the value in wei sent along with the transaction.
+- `value`(optional): A BigInt representing the value in wei sent along with the transaction.

 #### Returns